The

 7:30 PM | Harper Hall

-A heartwarming evening of music, storytelling, and community.
-This intergenerational celebration weaves together performances, conversation, and cultural connection—anchored by Wilson’s spirit of humanity.
+This event was A heartwarming evening of music, storytelling, and community.
+The intergenerational celebration weaved together performances, conversation, and cultural connection—anchored by Wilson’s spirit of humanity. attendees enjoyed:

 - Live performances by Honey Child and DJ mappquest